Skip to content

 1. Identify and Build Relevant Skills

-One of the surest ways to build any career is to find and build skills companies you want to work for are actively looking for.
+One of the surest ways to build any career is to find and build skills that companies you want to work for are actively looking for.

 To do this, first, make a list of companies you want to work for.
-These can be specific names (such as ‘Google’ or ‘McCann’), or these can be companies in a specific sector or geographic location (“San Francisco-based digital agencies”).
+These can be specific names (such as ‘Google’ or ‘McCann’), or they can be companies in a specific sector or geographic location (“San Francisco-based digital agencies”).

 Next, look for any open or recently filled digital project manager roles in these companies.
 Go through their jobs/careers page or run a search like the following: